Azure/cortana-intelligence-price-analytics/User Guide/UserGuide.md

 Navigate to the AzureML plugin and find the service with "BuildModel" in its name.
 (If you don't have a BuildModel service connected, please connect the service per the Instructions tab of the workbook).

-Now, select all of your data, including headers, and click �Predict as Batch� in the AzureML plugin window.
+Now, select all of your data, including headers, and click _Predict as Batch_ in the AzureML plugin window.
 On OJ data, this will take about 3 minutes to output the products, locations and date ranges the engine recognizes.
 The output should look like this.